RushivArora/rushivarora.github.io/_pages/home.md

 <br><br>

 My goal is to create AI systems that can make good decisions in complex, dynamic, and uncertain environments using broadly intelligent behaviors.
 Intelligent behaviors are a combination of varying fields---including representation learning, decision-making, sensing, and planning---with the key challenge lying in the safe, effective, and transferable combination of these different areas.
-My research areas are in reinforcement learning and machine learning, and I currently work in Hierarchical and Model-Based RL, Representation Learning, and Neuroscience-Inspired ML as a first foundational step to this long term goal.
+My research areas are in reinforcement learning and machine learning, and I currently work in Hierarchical and Model-Based RL, Multi-Agent RL, Representation Learning, and Neuroscience-Inspired ML as a first foundational step to this long term goal.

 <br><br>